tuiwidgets/tuiwidgets/doc/events.rst

    Applications that need to customize low level terminal handling can intercept it by subclassing ZTerminal or using an event filter.

-The following Qt signals are used by Tui Widgets:
+The following Qt events are used by Tui Widgets:

 .. rst-class:: tw-spaceafter
 .. adhoc-def:: QEvent::LayoutRequest